NYC’s first shapeshifting building is finally here (The price tag? $400 million)

 “It’s not meant to be the cultural institution of Hudson Yards.
 It is just a cultural institution of New York that happens to have had the opportunity to come into existence because of Hudson Yards,” she says.
 “And that’s why we savor our 30th Street address.”

-Since the neighborhood’s opening in March 2019, Hudson Yards has be criticized for its exclusive air and has even been compared to Dubai, with its bland and sanitized high rises and mall-oriented aesthetic.
+Since the neighborhood’s opening in March 2019, Hudson Yards has been criticized for its exclusive air and has even been compared to Dubai, with its bland and sanitized high rises and mall-oriented aesthetic.
 Critics have posed the Shed as a kind of savior for Hudson Yards–a space that’s purposefully inclusive, with education and outreach at its core, devoted to providing support for underrepresented artists.

 Personally, the Shed is one of the only pieces of Hudson Yards that would convince me to visit voluntarily.
-When you’re inside, surrounded by cutting edge art or attending a brand new performance work, it’ll be easy to forget the luxury mall next door and the eyesore that is the Vessel–though unfortunately you can see the giant shawarma from the upper floors.
-But from that high up, you can also look out to the East River and see the older, neatly-aligned train tracks that emerge from below the new neighborhood–a reflection of the history undergirding the development which only the Shed’s architects chose to acknowledge.
+When you’re inside, surrounded by cutting-edge art or attending a brand-new performance work, it’ll be easy to forget the luxury mall next door and the eyesore that is the Vessel–though unfortunately you can see the giant shawarma from the upper floors.
+But from that high up, you can also look out to the Hudson River and see the older, neatly aligned train tracks that emerge from below the new neighborhood–a reflection of the history undergirding the development which only the Shed’s architects chose to acknowledge.

 “The Shed is making a statement,” Diller says.
 “Nobody’s going to tell us what to put on the stage.
 In a way it feels like a refuge to be in there.
 It feels very, very different from Hudson Yards.”